coq/coq/doc/sphinx/proof-engine/ltac.rst

 The following example requires the Stdlib library to use the :tacn:`lia` tactic.

-.. coqtop:: reset in extra
+.. rocqtop:: reset in extra

    From Stdlib Require Import Lia.